San Luis Potosi, Mexico · Tuesday 29 June 2027

 Adjusted Time

-Tangamanga International Marathon is a full marathon held in San Luis Potosi, Mexico, scheduled for Sunday 29 June 2025.
-The course is run on road surface with 119m of total elevation gain, reaching a maximum altitude of 1917m above sea level.
+Tangamanga International Marathon is a full marathon held in San Luis Potosi, Mexico.
+It is scheduled for Tuesday 29 June 2027.
+The course is run on road surface with 119m of total climbing, with its high point near 1917m above sea level.
 For registration and full race details, visit the official Tangamanga International Marathon website.

-With 119m of elevation gain, this is a moderately undulating course.
-The route ranges from 1864m to 1917m above sea level (53m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 119m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for June, the expected race day conditions are as follows.
-Moderate temperatures between 15°C and 25°C are expected.
-While comfortable for most runners, those targeting fast times should pay attention to hydration, as these temperatures can impact performance over the full distance.
-There is a low chance of rain (0%), so dry conditions are likely.
+Moderate temperatures between 15°C and 26°C are expected.
+While comfortable for most runners, those targeting fast times should pay attention to hydration, as these temperatures can impact performance on race day.
+There is a high chance of rain (100%).
+Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Tangamanga International Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Tangamanga International Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Tangamanga International Marathon against other marathons to find the right race for your goals.